 Aquascaping Small Tank Contest Information & Rules

-Entry fee: $125 – This cost includes a 3-day pass to the show floor and seminars as well as $250+ worth of merchandise.
-The 3-Day Pass is for the contestant only – any additional persons must purchase a day pass or weekend pass online or show site.
+Entry fee: $125 – This cost includes a 2-day pass to the show floor and seminars as well as $250+ worth of merchandise.
+The 2-Day Pass is for the contestant only – any additional persons must purchase a day pass or weekend pass online or show site.
+No refunds once the entry is submitted.

 Small tank entrants at Aquatic Experience are provided the following items to use and keep (valued over $200.00)